AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 ### Prerequisites in your system {#prerequisites}

 As a first step, you must create an app in your system for Adobe Experience Platform, or otherwise register Experience Platform in your system.
 The goal is to generate a client ID and client secret, which are needed to authenticate Experience Platform to your destination.
-As part of this configuration in your system, you need an Adobe Experience Platform OAuth2 redirect/callback URL.
+As part of this configuration in your system, you need the Adobe Experience Platform OAuth2 redirect/callback URL, which you can get from the table below.

 >[!IMPORTANT]
 >
->The step to register a redirect/callback URL for Adobe Experience Platform in your system is required only for the [Oauth2 with Authorization Code](/help/oauth2-authentication.md#authorization-code) grant type.
+>The step to register a redirect/callback URL for Adobe Experience Platform in your system is required only for the [OAuth2 with Authorization Code](/help/oauth2-authentication.md#authorization-code) grant type.
 For the other two supported grant types (password and client credentials), you can skip this step.

 Redirect/callback URL | Environment |
 ---------|----------|